Kinto/kinto-admin/README.md

 ### Through GitHub UI
 1. Create a new release as normal
 2. When tagging your release, enter a standard version number like `vX.Y.Z`
-3. After the release is published (including pre-release), build assets will be attached as files, including:
+3. After the release is published (including pre-release), built assets will be attached as files, including:
     1. Source code based on the tagged commit
     2. A single-server build for kinto-admin in a tar file (this may take a few minutes to show up)

 ### Through git commands
 1. Tag a commit with `git tag --annotate vX.Y.Z` (this will become the version number in the built release)
 2. Push the tag with `git push origin vX.Y.Z` or `git push origin --tags`
-3. A new release draft will be created automatically with build assets attached as files, including:
+3. A new release draft will be created automatically with built assets attached as files, including:
     1. Source code based on the tagged commit
     2. A single-server build for kinto-admin in a tar file (this may take a few minutes to show up)
 4. Update the release body with detailed information
 5. Publish the release when ready

 ## Deploying to github-pages

-### Repo Configuration
+### Repo configuration for forks
-A github workflow is included that will release to github pages for any user acceptence testing you may want to do.
-To utilize this feature:
 1. Enable github pages and allow deployment from github actions
     1. Go Settings > Pages
     2. Under "Build and deployment" choose Source > GitHub Actions